 In 2023, the coaching dosage declined to an average of 47% in the external coaching stream.
-Notably, across all three years, some teachers received significantly more visits than prescribed, which compromised the coaching opportunities for others.
+Notably, across all three years, some teachers received significantly more visits than prescribed (Table XX and Table XX below), which compromised the coaching opportunities for others.
 In 2022, 62% of teachers received more than the 13 prescribed visits.
 Similarly, in 2023, almost all teachers who met the dosage requirement received more visits than necessary.

 While some uneven distribution of coaching attention might reflect appropriate adaptation to teacher needs, with weaker teachers receiving more attention than stronger teachers, there was no evidence of systematic rating of teacher capacity and tracking of teacher improvements based on the additional coaching attention received.
-An analysis of midline learner results for schools that received higher coaching dosage also did not show any patterns that suggested weaker teachers or schools with greater learning challenges were receiving more attention.
 For example, had lesson plan use data from the EGRP app been available to coaches and systematically used to target coaching resources and time, differential dosage may have been justified.
 In the absence of such evidence, the uneven distribution of coaching sessions suggests an important breach in programme fidelity which is likely to have undermined the intended support structure for the use of prescribed programme materials and methodologies, potentially affecting the overall efficacy of the programme.